 Documentaries are a powerful way to grasp our attention and teach us much about the world we live in.
 When it comes to mustelids, the photographs, sounds and captivating movements bring us closer to their world than we ever imagined possible.
-These compelling documentaries set the bar for what we truly understand about these amazing creatures.
-All of the documentaries listed below are full of knowledge, and aim to improve the way we perceive these misunderstood mustelids.
+All of the documentaries listed below are full of knowledge, and aim to improve the way we perceive these misunderstood animals.

-Unless they are uploaded to public video-sharing platforms, some of the documentaries below are restricted to certain regions.
+Unless they are uploaded to public video-sharing platforms, some of these documentaries are restricted to certain regions.
 We encourage companies to make their documentaries accessible internationally, so that others may have the chance to watch and learn more about mustelids.
-To help change society’s perspective of mustelids, we must spread more than just regional education.
+To help change society’s perspective of mustelids, we must provide more than just regional education.